impendingfern/GraphVisualizer/README.md

 # GraphVisualizer
-Program to draw, edit and output an analysis using various algorithms discrete graphs.
+Program to draw, edit and output an analysis using various algorithms for discrete graphs.